-Undergoing an EKG is one of the most simple and effective ways to gain a better understanding of how your heart is functioning.
-While this test is often used in emergency rooms to diagnose heart attacks, it’s also a very common service offered by cardiologists.
-By attaching electrodes to your legs, chest, and arms, we can measure how your heart works both while you exercise or during a period of rest.
+Undergoing an EKG is one of the simplest and most effective ways to gain a better understanding of how your heart is functioning.
+This test is often used in emergency rooms to diagnose heart attacks, but it’s also a very common service offered by cardiologists.
+By attaching electrodes to your legs, chest, and arms, we can measure how your heart works, both while you exercise and during a period of rest.

-During your electrocardiogram, the data from each electrode will generate a printout that records your heart’s activity.
-This information can help to diagnose a heart attack, check the rhythm of your heart, and look for ischemia, poor blood flow to the heart.
-Abnormalities including thickened muscle tissue or electrolyte imbalances can also be detected.
-Over time, the patterns produced during your EKG can be compared to see if there are any notable changes.
+During your EKG, the electrodes gather and transmit data, generating a printout of your heart’s activity.
+This information can help us analyze the rhythm of your heart, look for ischemia (insufficient blood flow to the heart), or diagnose a heart attack.
+Any abnormalities, such as thickened muscle tissue or electrolyte imbalances, can also be detected.
+Over time, we can compare the patterns produced during repeated EKGs and see any notable changes.

-Depending on the results of your EKG, several types of devices may be appropriate for you to take home to continue monitoring your heart.
-Holter monitors, event monitors, and mobile telemetry are all different tools your cardiologist might use to obtain more information about your symptoms or condition.
+Depending on the results of your EKG, we might recommend one of several types of devices for you to take home to continue monitoring your heart.
+Holter monitors, event monitors, and mobile telemetry are some of the tools our cardiologists might use to collect more information about your particular symptoms or condition.